AkBo24/lidar-pi/REST API Service Specification.md

 ### **Concurrency Management**

 - **Concurrency Control**:
-   - A global flag (`is_lidar_running`) ensures that no other start requests are processed while the Lidar is running.
+   - A global cacheflag (`lidar_running`) ensures that no other start requests are processed while the Lidar is running.
    - Only one instance of the Lidar subprocess is allowed to run at a time.
    - This mechanism prevents multiple writes to the same file or process interference.